HTMLCSS-GodMode/omnifood-site/README.md

 - **Hero Section**: Engages visitors with high-quality imagery and a clear call-to-action.
 - **Header with New Logo**: A redesigned header featuring our brand-new logo and enhanced navigation.
+- **How It Works Section**: Guides users through the steps to use the OmniFood service.
-- **Featured In Section**: Highlights the trusted media outlets and publications that have featured OmniFood, boosting credibility and user trust.
+- **Featured In Section**: Highlights trusted media outlets and publications with interactive light-up logos, boosting credibility and user trust.
 - **Meals Section**: Showcases a variety of meals with smooth hover animations, enhancing user interaction.
-- **How It Works Section**: Guides users through the steps to use the OmniFood service.
 - **Testimonial Section**: Displays customer feedback with clean design and transitions, building social proof and trust.
-  Gallery Section: A beautiful, interactive gallery that showcases meal imagery with engaging hover effects and animations.
+- **Gallery Section**: A beautiful, interactive gallery that showcases meal imagery with engaging hover effects and animations.
+- **Pricing Model Section**: New section to clearly present OmniFood's service plans with pricing tiers and comparison options.
 - **Reusable Grid System**: A flexible, responsive grid system for quick layout development.
+- **Improved UI Design**: Enhanced visual consistency, including refined typography, button styles, and color contrast for better accessibility.
 - **Modular CSS Files**: The CSS has been split into multiple files, improving readability and making the code easier to manage and scale.
+- **Extended General CSS**: Reusable classes and styles are defined in `general.css` for consistent layout and design across the site.

 ## Table of Contents